Akinetic mutism: Causes

 Akinetic mutism can be caused by a variety of things.
 It often occurs after brain injury or as a symptom of other diseases.

 Frontal lobe damage

 Akinetic mutism is often the result of severe frontal lobe injury in which the pattern of inhibitory control is one of increasing passivity and gradually decreasing speech and motion.

 Thalamic stroke

 Many cases of akinetic mutism occur after a thalamic stroke.
-The thalamus helps regulate consciousness and alertness.